Using KSTEP

 Figure 2 - KStep + KFLOP

-Configuring KStep is fairly straightforward as it is normally an open loop system (although it is possible to operate in closed loop stepper mode) so all feedback, servo, PID, Filter, Feedforward, commutation parameters are not used and amy be ignored.
-KStep is basically a Step/Dir drive so it makes use of the Step/Dir Output mode in KFLOP.
-See the items circled in red below.
-Note output mode type "Step Dir" is selected.
-Shown is the Output Channel selection for KStep Motor #0.
-Note that output channel 8 is selected instead of 0 to select the LVTTL output mode required by KStep.
+Configuring KStep is fairly straightforward, as it is normally used in an open loop system (although it is possible to operate in closed loop stepper mode) so all feedback, servo, PID, Filter, Feedforward and commutation parameters are not used and can be ignored.
+KStep is effectively a Step/Dir driver, so it makes use of the Step/Dir Output mode in KFLOP/Kogna (See the items circled in red below - Note that output mode type "Step Dir" is selected).
+The screen shown is the Output Channel selection for KStep Motor channel #0.
+Note that output channel 8 is selected instead of 0 as you might assume.
+As KStep requires a LVTTL signal, rather than using Output channels 0 through 4, Output channels 8 through 11 respectively should be used instead, as they provide a LVTTL signal.
 See here for more information.
-Motors #0, #1, #2, and #3 would be selected as 8, 9, 10, 11 respectively.
-Output gain may be specified as -1 to reverse the direction of motion.
+An output gain of -1 may be specified to reverse the direction of motion.

-Example Axis configurations are provided as KStepAxis0.mot, KStepAxis1.mot, KStepAxis2.mot, KStepAxis3.mot
+Example Axis configurations are also provided as KStepAxis0.mot, KStepAxis1.mot, KStepAxis2.mot, KStepAxis3.mot

 Enable KStep Amplifiers

 An amplifier enable signal is required to enable the KStep Full Bridge Amplifiers.
-One signal enables all 4 of the KStep amplifiers.
-The enable signal is positive true meaning it requires a high level 3.3V LVTTL (sourcing) signal to enable the drives.
-With the standard JP36 26-pin ribbon connector to KFLOP this signal is connected to KFLOP IO 45 which must be set as an output and set high to enable the drives.
-The enable signal is optically isolated from the KSTEP VBB and GND when operating KSTEP in isolated mode.
+One signal enables all four of the KStep amplifiers.
+The enable signal is positive true, meaning the drives are enabled when a 3.3V LVTTL (sourcing) signal is received.
+When using a 26-pin ribbon cable to connect KStep (JP 36) and KFLOP/Kogna (JP 7), this signal is routed to KFLOP's IO 45, which must be set as an output, and also set high to enable the drives.
+Note that the enable signal is only optically isolated from VBB and GND when KStep is in isolated mode.

-If JP36 is not used then a 3.3V enable signal may alternately be applied to a screw terminal on J6.
-Or when two KSteps are stacked for driving 8 motors the screw terminals on J6 may be used as an output on the first KStep to daisy chain the enable signal to the second KStep.
+If JP36 is not being used to connect KFLOP/Kogna to KStep, then a 3.3V enable signal may be applied to a screw terminal on J6 instead.
+If two KSteps are being used (for driving 8 motors), then the screw terminals on J6 should be used as an output on the first KStep to daisy chain the enable signal to the second KStep.

 For testing purposes KStep may be enabled using the Digital I/O Screen as shown below.

-From C code the Amplifiers may be enabled with the code shown below.
+From C code the Amplifiers can be enabled with the following code:

 SetBitDirection(45,1); // set Enable Signal as Output